 10. X-Men: Days of Future Past

-While she succeeded, and the world was avoided (at least in one timeline), there were some lasting effects.
+While she succeeds, and the world is avoided (at least in one timeline), there are some lasting effects.
 Rachel Summers, a prominent character in today's X-Men titles, came from that alternate future.
-So did the hyper-advanced Nimrod Sentinel, which eventually became one of the components of the villain Bastion.
+So did the hyper-advanced Nimrod Sentinel, which has been a key antagonist in the current X-Men era.

 In 2006, Marvel Comics decided they were going to ignite the cosmic corner of the Marvel Universe.
-With writer Keith Giffen was tapped to conceive a limited series - along with four tie-ins - intended to establish characters new and old as major players in the Marvel universe.
-In fact, an entire Universe-ending threat is stopped completely apart from Earth, and without the knowledge of any of the usual protectors like the Avengers and X-Men.
+Writer Keith Giffen was tapped to conceive a limited series and a set of tie-ins titled Annihilation, intended to establish characters new and old as major players in the Marvel universe.

-This opened up a new age of Cosmic comic books for Marvel, with the new Guardians of the Galaxy team that became the basis for Marvel Studios' film franchise, as well as huge boosts for others like Nova and Quasar.
-Indeed, the Guardians of the Galaxy movie literally would not have come to pass without Annihilation coming first - having redefined Starlord, Groot, and Rocket, and bringing that group of heroes together in the first place.
+Indeed, the Guardians of the Galaxy movie franchise literally would not have come to pass without Annihilation having redefined Star-Lord, Groot, and Rocket, and bringing that group of heroes together in the first place.

 8. Fantastic Four: The Coming of Galactus